Skip to main content

 No, each subaccount maintains its own pool of phone numbers that cannot be shared with other subaccounts.

 Numbers cannot be moved between subaccounts.
-You would need to release the number and request a new one in the target subaccount.
+You would need to return the number and request a new one in the target subaccount.

 Next Steps